MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+
 ~~~
 {: #figure3 title="Format of NXDomain Response in Protective DNS."}

+Additionally, primary implementations of the rewriting module include, but are not limited to:

+1. DNS Response Policy Zones (RPZ) {{RPZ}}: Implemented as zone files {{RFC1034}}, {{RFC1035}}, specifying both whether rewriting is required and providing domain-specific rewrite results.
+2. Domain Lists: This format consists of one domain per line, specifying only the rewrite requirement for each domain.

 **Deployment Practices.** Leading DNS providers have increasingly offered Protective DNS services.
 For example, Cloudflare operates standard DNS services on 1.1.1.1, while PDNS servers on 1.1.1.2 and 1.1.1.3 provide differentiated protection: 1) 1.1.1.2 focuses on malware defense; 2) 1.1.1.3 defends against both malware and adult content.
 Additionally, recognizing the defensive efficacy of PDNS, nations including the U.S. {{US-Protect}}, U.K. {{UK-NCSC-PDNS}}, and Europe {{DNS4EU}} have designated PDNS as critical defensive infrastructure for national-level deployments, with details shown in Deployment Status.